netbox-community/netbox-zero-to-hero/modules/6-Setting-up-the-WiFi/6-Setting-up-the-WiFi.md

 ## Get Hands On
 If you'd like to follow along with the examples used in this course, it's super easy to do, and you have a few options:
 1. Sign up for the NetBox Cloud [FREE Plan](https://netboxlabs.com/free-netbox-cloud/) - All the power and flexibility of NetBox - with the security, reliability, and management covered by NetBox Labs - for free.
+Select the option for no data to ensure you start with an empty NetBox database.
 2. Run NetBox as a container with [NetBox Docker](https://github.com/netbox-community/netbox-docker)
 3. Follow the [official documentation](https://netboxlabs.com/docs/netbox/en/stable/installation/) and do a full installation of all the NetBox components.
 These instructions have been tested on Ubuntu and CentOS Linux.
 4. Use the public [demo instance](https://demo.netbox.dev/) of NetBox

 The software versions used in the video for this module are:
 - `NetBox v4.1.6`
-- `Python v3.8.9`
+- `Python v3.12.5`

 ## Setting Up Your Python Environment
 Follow these [simple steps](https://github.com/netbox-community/netbox-zero-to-hero/blob/main/python_scripts/readme.md) to set up Python on your own system, so you can follow along running the python scripts.